Britain's FTSE slips after strong gains

 Bank of England March consumer credit and mortgage lending data are also due at 0830 GMT.

-Banking stocks retreated after strong gains on Tuesday, with Lloyds Banking Group losing 1.4 percent, running in to some profit-taking after an 8 percent leap in the previous session following reassuring results.
+Banking stocks .FTNMX8350 retreated after strong gains on Tuesday, with Lloyds Banking Group (LLOY.L) losing 1.4 percent, running in to some profit-taking after an 8 percent leap in the previous session following reassuring results.

 Standard Chartered shares shed 1.8 percent.